cuizhenxi8/zhenxicui.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Postdoctoral Fellow in the [Dr. Shan Luo](https://shanluo.github.io/)'s Lab at the Department of Engineering, King's College London(KCL).
-My research interests include robot manipulation planning and control, robot perception, reinforcement learning with a specific focus on soft/deformaable objects manipulation.
+My research interests include **robot manipulation planning and control**, **robot perception**, **reinforcement learning** with a specific focus on soft/deformaable objects manipulation.

 Recently, I am working on a ViTac: Visual-Tactile Synergy for Handling Flexible Materials project funded by Engineering and Physical Sciences Research Council (EPSRC) to develop a new visuo-tactile integration mechanism for handling flexible materials, e.g. cloth and dough.
 I am also responsible for assisting undergraduate's students/RAs with their projects.